Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 http://pressa-rvsn.livejournal.com/).

-The control system cables were cut off for the first time by pyrodevices ( ist. - Strategic missile).
+For the first time, control system cables were cut off using pyroelectric devices ( ist. - Strategic missiles).
 TPK is covered with a special fire-resistant intumescent coating SGK-1.

-Unit 15U135 "Krona" - a hangar with a retractable roof for carrying PGRK combat duty at a stationary equipped position.
-The rocket could be launched directly from the structure, which was equipped with a retractable roof.
+Unit 15U135 "Krona" - a hangar with a sliding roof for carrying out combat duty PGRK in a stationary equipped position.
+The rocket could be launched directly from the structure, which was equipped with a sliding roof.

 Rocket RT-2PM / 15Zh58:

-Design- a three-stage solid-propellant rocket with a sequential arrangement of stages.
-For the first time in the USSR, the stair cases are made of organoplastic by the method of continuous winding of the "cocoon" type.
-All steps are equipped with transition compartments.
+Design- a three-stage solid-fuel rocket with a sequential arrangement of stages.
+For the first time in the USSR, the stage bodies are made of organoplastic using the method of continuous winding of the “cocoon” type.
+All stages are equipped with transition compartments.

 The first stage of the rocket is equipped with 4 lattice aerodynamic stabilizers and 4 lattice aerodynamic rudders combined with gas-jet rudders.